Seven Useful Questions in Density Functional Theory

+and let $\Psi\l[n]$ denote the minimizing wavefunction for a given $\lambda$.
+For $\lambda = 1$, we have our real, physical system and ground-state density $n(\br)$.
+For $\lambda = 0$, we have the KS system, because we have turned the electron-electron interaction off, but kept the same ground-state density $n(\br)$.
+By convention, if $\lambda$ is absent from the notation, then $\lambda = 1$ is assumed.
+We discuss this formalism in more detail in Section \ref{sec:convex}.

 Lastly, we mention a very simple model system, the Hubbard dimer.
 The Hubbard model \cite{H63} usually refers to an extended system, in 1, 2, or 3 dimensions, with varying lattices, and provides a paradigm for strongly correlated systems.
 For example, it is often conjectured that the 2D model might capture the physics of superconductivity of copper oxide planes in high-temperature cuprate superconductivity \cite{AI07}.
-But a simple 2-site version (i.e., zero-dimensional) is a crude minimal-basis model for the $H_2$ molecule, with the hopping parameter vanishing exponentially with the stretching of the bond.
-Because the Hilbert space is tiny, it can be solved analytically.
+But a simple two-site version (i.e., zero-dimensional) is a crude minimal-basis model for the H$_2$ molecule, with the hopping parameter vanishing exponentially with the stretching of the bond.

+Hubbard models (with infinite number of lattice sites) play an iconic role in the physics of strongly correlated systems, which dominates much of condensed matter theory \cite{HubbardReview22}.
+The Hubbard dimer, which can be solved analytically, is therefore ideal for illustrating many of the concepts of KS-DFT for an audience more used to thinking of many-body effects in traditional terms.
+Here the strength of the Coulomb repulsion between particles can be made arbitrarily large, without the system blowing itself apart.
+It is regarded as a paradigm of Mott-Hubbard physics, where a system can be an insulator despite having no band gap \cite{Mott61,Shastry92,AssarafMottTrans99,Kohno2DMott2012}.
+Almost all popular DFT approximations become inaccurate for such systems.
+Recently, DFT treatments of Hubbard models have become popular to understand both the exact behavior of KS treatment of such systems and the failures of standard approximations \cite{TDHubb2013,FM14,CFSB15,DMF17,Carrascal2018,BK21,PD22}.

 The simplified two-site Hubbard model (Hubbard dimer) Hamiltonian is